evennia/evennia/docs/source/Coding/Coding-FAQ.md

     process = subprocess.call(["git", "pull"], shell=False)
 ```

 That's all.
-We call `subprocess` to execute a shell command (that code works on Windows and Linux,
-assuming the current directory is your game directory, which is probably the case when you run
-Evennia).  `call` waits for the process to complete, because otherwise, Evennia would reload on
-partially-modified code, which would be problematic.
+We call `subprocess` to execute a shell command (that code works on Windows and Linux, assuming the current directory is your game directory, which is probably the case when you run Evennia).  `call` waits for the process to complete, because otherwise, Evennia would reload on partially-modified code, which would be problematic.

-Now, when you enter `@reload` on your development server, the game repository is updated from the
-configured remote repository (Github, for instance).
-Your development cycle could resemble
+Now, when you enter `reload` on your development server, the game repository is updated from the configured remote repository (Github, for instance).
+Your development cycle could resemble something like:
-something like:

 1. Coding on the local machine.
 2. Testing modifications.
-3. Committing once, twice or more (being sure the code is still working, unittests are pretty useful
+3. Committing once, twice or more (being sure the code is still working, unittests are pretty useful here).
-here).
 4. When the time comes, login to the development server and run `@reload`.

-The reloading might take one or two additional seconds, since Evennia will pull from your remote Git
+The reloading might take one or two additional seconds, since Evennia will pull from your remote Git repository.
-repository.
 But it will reload on it and you will have your modifications ready, without needing
 connecting to your server using SSH or something similar.

 ## Changing all exit messages
 **Q:** How can I change the default exit messages to something like "XXX leaves east" or "XXX
 arrives from the west"?

-**A:** the default exit messages are stored in two hooks, namely `announce_move_from` and
-`announce_move_to`, on the `Character` typeclass (if what you want to change is the message other
-characters will see when a character exits).
+**A:** the default exit messages are stored in two hooks, namely `announce_move_from` and `announce_move_to`, on the `Character` typeclass (if what you want to change is the message other characters will see when a character exits).

 These two hooks provide some useful features to easily update the message to be displayed.
-They
-take both the default message and mapping as argument.
-You can easily call the parent hook with
+They take both the default message and mapping as argument.
+You can easily call the parent hook with these information:
-these information:

-* The message represents the string of characters sent to characters in the room when a character
+* The message represents the string of characters sent to characters in the room when a character leaves.
-leaves.
-* The mapping is a dictionary containing additional mappings (you will probably not need it for
+* The mapping is a dictionary containing additional mappings (you will probably not need it for simple customization).
-simple customization).

-It is advisable to look in the [code of both
-hooks](https://github.com/evennia/evennia/tree/master/evennia/objects/objects.py), and read the
+It is advisable to look in the [code of both hooks](evennia.objects.objects.DefaultCharacter), and read the hooks' documentation.
-hooks' documentation.
 The explanations on how to quickly update the message are shown below:

 ```python
 # In typeclasses/characters.py